josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🏛️_White_House_Snitches/🇮🇷_guys_you_are_in_a_war_remember.md

 If you are operating during an acute confrontation with a capable foreign state, you should expect that state to have intelligence requirements.

+If you are the United States, you should also remember that **more than one foreign intelligence service is interested in you at any given time**.

 You should expect collection attempts.

 You should expect cyber activity.

+You should expect human intelligence activity.

 You should expect information to be assembled from multiple sources.

 You should expect people and devices close to senior decision-making to be interesting targets.

+You should expect different collectors to pursue overlapping information for entirely different reasons.

 None of that tells you who conducted a particular operation.